lsst-dm/dmtn-120/index.rst

 In the original conversion, :class:`~lsst.afw.image.ExposureInfo` stored its components in a :class:`MutableGenericMap\<string> <lsst.afw.typehandling.MutableGenericMap>`.
 The need for backwards-compatibility in :class:`~lsst.afw.image.ExposureInfo`, and the intersection of type requirements imposed by ``lsst.table.io`` and :class:`~lsst.afw.typehandling.GenericMap`, meant that all generic components had to be stored as shared pointer to ``const`` :class:`~lsst.afw.typehandling.Storable` (see :ref:`exposureinfo_code_constraints`).
 When it became clear that :class:`~lsst.afw.typehandling.GenericMap` will be a brittle class until at least C++17, we replaced the :class:`~lsst.afw.typehandling.MutableGenericMap` with a private class, ``StorableMap``, that only holds shared pointers to :class:`~lsst.afw.typehandling.Storable` but still checks for the appropriate subclass.
-This change will make :class:`~lsst.afw.image.ExposureInfo` much easier to maintain, at the cost of being unable to incorporate a broader range of types in the future.
+This change makes :class:`~lsst.afw.image.ExposureInfo` much easier to maintain, at the cost of being unable to incorporate a broader range of types in the future.

 All but three of :class:`~lsst.afw.image.ExposureInfo`'s traditional components have been migrated to map-based storage.
 The three exceptions are:

-* The image metadata are stored in a :class:`lsst.daf.base.PropertySet`, which cannot inherit from :class:`~lsst.afw.typehandling.Storable` because it's in a dependency of ``lsst.afw``.
+* the image metadata are stored in a :class:`lsst.daf.base.PropertySet`, which cannot inherit from :class:`~lsst.afw.typehandling.Storable` because it's in a dependency of ``lsst.afw``.
-* The visit info is stored inside the metadata rather than as a separate component, so it must continue to be written there for backward compatibility.
+* the visit info is stored inside the metadata rather than as a separate component, so it must continue to be written there for backward compatibility.
   We chose not to duplicate it (storing both as metadata and as a :class:`~lsst.afw.typehandling.Storable`) for simplicity.
-* The filter is stored inside the metadata, like the visit info.
+* the filter is stored inside the metadata, like the visit info.
   In addition, :class:`~lsst.afw.image.ExposureInfo`'s filter-related methods pass and return a filter object, not a shared pointer, so we cannot migrate it without either changing the existing API to use shared pointers or introducing inconsistencies between, for example, the return types of :meth:`~lsst.afw.image.ExposureInfo.getFilter` and :meth:`~lsst.afw.image.ExposureInfo.getComponent`.

 .. _exposureinfo_code_constraints: